andycroll/andycroll.com/_posts/2023/2023-02-27-consider-find_each-for-active-record-assocation-loops.md

 However, if you are looping over a large amount of data, perhaps all the records for a model in order to backfill data, you can encounter severe memory and speed issues, both with loading and processing large volumes of records.

-You should consider the functionality provided by [Active Record’s Batches](https://api.rubyonrails.org/classes/ActiveRecord/Batches.html), we’ll demonstrate using `find_each`.
+You should consider the functionality provided by [Active Record’s Batches](https://api.rubyonrails.org/classes/ActiveRecord/Batches.html).
+We’ll demonstrate using `find_each`.

 ## Instead of…